Muller Frères Table Lamps of Wrought Iron & Satin Glass, France, circa 1930

 Signature: Each lamp is signed "Muller Frères – Lunéville" on the glass rim, confirming its authenticity and historical value.

-In the 1920s and 1930s, they specialized in lamps and lighting in the Art Deco style.
+In 1895, Henri Muller, together with his brothers Désiré, Eugène, and Victor, founded a glass decoration workshop in Lunéville, inspired by the "École de Nancy."
+During the 1920s and 1930s, the manufactory specialized in lamps and lighting in the Art Deco style.
 Production continued until 1936.
-With their innovative glasswork and lighting, the Muller Frères were among the leading representatives of French glass art, alongside Daum and Schneider.
-Their designs were exhibited internationally and remain highly prized collector's items.
+With their innovative glassworks and lighting designs, Muller Frères—alongside Daum and Schneider—ranked among the leading exponents of French glass art.
+Their designs remain highly prized collector's items to this day.